HOW AMERICA GATHERS · THANKSGIVING

 The Party Is the Work

-Here the cooking isn't the thing you do before the gathering.
-The cooking is the gathering — a table of hands, a mountain of corn husks, and a bird that was Mexican all along.
+Here the cooking is not the thing you do before the gathering.
+The cooking is the gathering: a table of hands, a mountain of corn husks, and a bird that was Mexican all along.

 The Bird — turkey, a Mexican native (often with mole)The Method — the tamalada assembly lineThe Wrap — masa & corn huskThe Gathering — four generations, all day, wrist-deep

-In San Antonio, the holiday doesn't start at the table.
-It starts at the counter, hours earlier, when somebody pops a bottle, somebody else puts on the norteño, and a table full of aunts, cousins, and one bewildered in-law from out of state rolls up their sleeves over a mountain of soaked corn husks.
-The whole house already smells like steamed corn, roasted chile, pork fat, and fresh masa — the scent that tells everyone they've made it home.
-This is a tamalada — a tamale-making party — and the first thing to understand about it is that the work is not the price of admission to the celebration.
+In San Antonio the holiday does not start at the table.
+It starts at the counter, hours earlier, when somebody pops a bottle, somebody else puts on the norteño, and a table full of aunts, cousins and one bewildered in-law from out of state rolls up their sleeves over a mountain of soaked corn husks.
+The whole house already smells like steamed corn, roasted chile, pork fat and fresh masa, the scent that tells everyone they have made it home.
+This is a tamalada, a tamale-making party, and the first thing to understand about it is that the work is not the price of admission to the celebration.
 The work is the celebration.

-Watch it run and it's a thing of beauty: a human assembly line, each person a station.
+Watch it run and it is a thing of beauty: a human assembly line, each person a station.
 One spreads the masa onto the husk, smoothing it to the edges.
-The next lays in the filling — pork the deep red of dried chile, or beans, or this year maybe leftover Thanksgiving turkey.
+The next lays in the filling, pork the deep red of dried chile, or beans, or this year maybe leftover Thanksgiving turkey.
 The next folds and rolls it into a tidy little cigar and stands it up in the steamer.
-Down the line it goes, and as it goes, so does the chisme — the gossip, the old stories, the embarrassing thing you did at nine that your tía will never let die.
+Down the line it goes, and as it goes, so does the chisme: the gossip, the old stories, the embarrassing thing you did at nine that your tía will never let die.
 A family will make twenty-seven dozen this way.
 Some make fifty.
-The number isn't the point.
-The hours are the point.
+The number is not the point.
+The hours are.

 The bird was always Mexican

-And here's the secret hiding at the head of this particular table: the turkey is a Mexican.
+There is a secret hiding at the head of this particular table.
+The turkey is a Mexican.

-The bird America made the centerpiece of its most patriotic holiday was domesticated by the peoples of Mesoamerica; the Spanish carried it back across the Atlantic, and only much later did it come north as the "all-American" turkey.
-So when a Tejano family naps it in mole — that ancient chile-and-chocolate sauce the turkey was born to wear — they aren't adopting an American tradition.
-They're welcoming home a relative that crossed the ocean twice to get back to the table it started at.
+The bird America made the centerpiece of its most patriotic holiday was domesticated by the peoples of Mesoamerica.
+The Spanish carried it back across the Atlantic, and only much later did it come north as the all-American turkey.
+So when a Tejano family naps it in mole, that ancient chile-and-chocolate sauce the turkey was born to wear, they are not adopting an American tradition.
+They are welcoming home a relative that crossed the ocean twice to get back to the table it started at.

 The oldest food on the table

-The heart of it is masa — corn that's been nixtamalized, simmered in mineral lime until it transforms into something you can grind into a dough that smells like the oldest kitchen on the continent.
-The most patient cooks still make it from scratch; the wise ones get to the molino, the mill, by six in the morning to buy it fresh-ground, because grinding the masa is the slowest part and a working family has a tamalada to run.
-Then the husks — the hojas — soaked soft and pliable the night before, become both wrapper and, when you unwrap a hot one and the steam hits your face, the plate.
+The heart of it is masa, corn that has been nixtamalized, simmered in mineral lime until it transforms into something you can grind into a dough that smells like the oldest kitchen on the continent.
+The most patient cooks still make it from scratch.
+The wise ones get to the molino, the mill, by six in the morning to buy it fresh-ground, because grinding the masa is the slowest part and a working family has a tamalada to run.
+Then the husks, the hojas, soaked soft and pliable the night before, become both the wrapper and, when you unwrap a hot one and the steam hits your face, the plate.

 The assembly line of memory